 Why share your research?

-Early Career Researchers (ECRs) In today’s competitive research landscape, many early career researchers (ECRs) with aspirations for a long and healthy academic career might be wondering where to start.
-From getting their research noticed, whereas others might think it is an impossible task to establish themselves as credible.
-When there…>
+In today’s competitive research landscape, many early-career researchers (ECRs) with aspirations for a long and healthy academic career might be wondering where to start with getting their research noticed.
+Whereas others might think it an impossible task to establish themselves as credible.
+When there is so much research out there…>

 How to encourage professional networking as a PhD supervisor